sagemath/trac_to_gh/Issue 7553.md

 # Issue 7553: document exactly where SAGE_FORTRAN is used

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7553

 Original creator: mvngu